Mizrah: Jewish law

-If a person is unable to ascertain the cardinal points, he should direct his heart toward Jerusalem.
+If one cannot ascertain the cardinal points, one should direct the heart toward Jerusalem.

 Mizrah in synagogue architecture

 Excavations of ancient synagogues show that their design generally conformed with the Talmudic and traditional rule on prayer direction.
 The synagogues excavated west of Eretz Israel in Miletus, Priene, and Aegina all show an eastern orientation.
 Josephus, in his work Against Apion, recorded that the same was the case for Egyptian synagogues.
 Synagogues north of Jerusalem and west of the Jordan River, as in Bet Alfa, Capernaum, Hammath, and Khorazin, all face southward, whereas houses of worship east of the Jordan all face west.
 In the south, the synagogue excavated at Masada faces northwest to Jerusalem.
 The Tosefta's regulation that the entrance to the synagogue should be on the eastern side, while the orientation of the building should be toward the west was followed only in the synagogue in Irbid.

 Initially, the mizrah wall in synagogues was on the side of the entrance.
 However, the remains of the Dura-Europos synagogue on the Euphrates reveal that by the 3rd century C.E. the doors were on the eastern side and the opposite wall, in which a special niche had been made to place the scrolls during worship, faced Jerusalem.
 In Eretz Israel, the wall facing the Temple site was changed from the side of the entrance to the side of the Ark in the 5th or 6th century.
 This change is found in synagogues at Naaran, near Jericho, and Beit Alfa.
 Worshipers came through the portals and immediately faced both the scrolls and Jerusalem.